 The Support Clearinghouse, likewise, keeps track of all of those payments to make it easier for courts to track whether a person has paid all of their support obligations or are in arrears on those payments.

 Payments one spouse may give to the other spouse directly are not able to be tracked by the Support Clearinghouse resulting in the appearance someone is behind in paying their family support obligations.

-Ms. Schulz argued that all payments Mr. Schulz paid her directly should not be considered spousal maintenance payments because they should be considered gifts to her.
+Ms. Schulz argued that all payments Mr. Schultz paid her directly should not be considered spousal maintenance payments because they should be considered gifts to her.

-Ms. Schulz relied upon a statute that prevents a court from allowing a credit for direct payments if there is no court order or written agreement providing that those payments are for spousal maintenance.
+Ms. Schultz relied upon a statute that prevents a court from allowing a credit for direct payments if there is no court order or written agreement providing that those payments are for spousal maintenance.

-The Arizona Court of Appeals concluded the trial court may credit spousal maintenance payments made directly to Ms. Schulz as credits against the arrearages that appear in the Support Clearinghouse records.
+The Arizona Court of Appeals concluded the trial court may credit spousal maintenance payments made directly to Ms. Schultz as credits against the arrearages that appear in the Support Clearinghouse records.

 Accepting Direct Payments as a Waiver of Spousal Maintenance

 The Court of Appeals rejected Ms. Schultz’ argument that another statute, ARS 46-441 only allows credits for direct spousal maintenance payments that were made by an agreement of the parties or an order of the court.

 The Court of Appeals, instead, concluded that there are equitable defenses to the collection on unpaid alimony.

 For example, Arizona recognizes a former spouse may waive payment of, among other things, spousal maintenance payments.